ishanshow/OpenGraphQL/README.md

-# Apollo Subgraph Generator
+# OpenGraphQL

 A lean, powerful tool that automates Apollo GraphQL subgraph creation from various data sources including MongoDB, PostgreSQL, MySQL, and REST APIs.
+Features a beautiful web UI for easy configuration.

 ## Table of Contents